Part I: Exam Strategies

-TG: Is there anything else you do to calibrate because otherwise this is not really precise at all.
+TG: Is there anything else you do to calibrate?
+Otherwise, that’s really not precise at all.
 There’s also something else I do to calibrate the structure which is what I’m trying to get at.
 But for you it seems to be very precise because it definitely fast.

 EP: It’s very precise and fast (snaps fingers); that’s medium-plus acid, medium-plus tannins, medium-plus alcohol, and medium-plus body.

-TG: But how do you know?
+TG: How do you know?
 You do it so fast that I’m hazarding a guess that something visual is going on.
 Your calls seem to be very calibrated and this (points to mouth) is not precise at all.

 EP: How do I know?
-With the nose the first thing I smelled in this wine was green bell pepper and if I had to describe the wine to someone that would be one of the first things I’d mention.
-It’s the same thing when I taste and the reason I like to make a gut call is because if something’s a bit out of whack—like the alcohol is hot or the acid is out of whack compared to the other components in the wine—it becomes a good starting point for me.
+With the nose, the first thing I smelled in this wine was green bell pepper; if I had to describe the wine to someone that would be one of the first things I’d mention.
+It’s the same thing when I taste.
+The reason I like to make a gut call is because if something’s a bit out of whack, like the alcohol is hot or the acid is out of whack compared to the other components in the wine, it becomes a good starting point for me.

 EP: Not at all.

-TG: But back to my original question: what if you’re on the fence on whether a wine has medium or medium-plus acid and you’re not quite sure?
+TG: Back to my original question: what if you’re on the fence on whether a wine has medium or medium-plus acid and you’re not quite sure?
 How do you make a decision?

 EP: By asking if the wine is in balance.
-So if the wine has bigger tannins, higher alcohol, and riper fruit but lower acid, then the wine is not going to be in balance.
+If the wine has bigger tannins, higher alcohol, and riper fruit but lower acid, then the wine is not going to be in balance.